 While I savored my morning addiction Ansaya, her brother, and I sat and chatted about local life in Chaing Mai and Bangkok.
 I learned some history about the temples, some holidays in Bangkok, and about everyday life in Chaing Mai.

 Our next order of business meant hopping on my bike to a nearby market to get ingredients for our meal.
-Going to markets is a daily thing in Thailand, but Ansaya wanted to get off the beaten path and take me to a local market where I would be the only foreigner.
+Going to markets is a daily thing when backpacking Thailand, but Ansaya wanted to get off the beaten path and take me to a local market where I would be the only foreigner.

 Browsing the small stalls and local shops for the ingredients for our appetizers Anasya pointed out curry powders, local vegetables, and soup packets.
 Walking through the crowds she gave me hints on when, and what to buy if I wanted to make any number of Thai dishes.
 She was an undeniable help, and my taste buds will thank her for years to come.